 Description

-This Chicken Noodle Stir Fry is packed with veggies for a nutrient dense, one-pot meal that is the epitome of AIP comfort food.
-This AIP/paleo stir fry is gluten and grain-free, and can easily be made vegan and whole30 compliant.
+This Chicken Noodle Stir Fry is packed with veggies for a hearty, one-pot meal that is the epitome of AIP comfort food.
+This AIP/paleo stir fry is gluten and grain-free, and can easily be made vegan.

 Ingredients